European-Unified-ID/EUID-docs/docs/guides/operator-guide-aws-marketplace.md

 #### Minimal IAM Role Privileges

->IMPORTANT: To succeed in a one-click deployment, your AWS account must have the privileges to run the following actions:
+To succeed in a one-click deployment, your AWS account **must** have the privileges to run the following actions:

 ```json
 {